Common Foot & Ankle Sports Injuries: Sport by Sport

 While a problem that has become severely painful and debilitating needs prompt care, it’s always better to start addressing problems before they reach that point.
 We can provide proactive advice and treatments that help you avoid sidelining conditions in the first place.

-Dr. Robert Spencer, Dr. Nitza Rodriguez, and Dr. Han Nguyen are all ready to help you make the most of your time on the field, court, or waves.
+Dr. Robert Spencer and Dr. Nitza Rodriguez, are both ready to help you make the most of your time on the field, court, or waves.
 Give us a call at (949) 364-9255 to schedule an appointment at our Ladera Ranch office.
 Or simply fill out our online contact form to have a member of our staff reach out to you.